andrewisen/bim-whale/README.md

 ## Getting Started

-This repository contains only the TypeScript source.
+This repository only contains the TypeScript source.
 A compiled _JS bundle file_ is available here:
 `https://github.bimvalen.se/dist/bundle.min.js`
-Please note that the file **only works for the demo**!
+Please note that the file **only works for the demo** at this moment.

 The following steps will guide you to set up your own development platform.